lorenzodb1/trippi-ubc-cs304-project/README.md

 - Once you have composer working, run php composer.phar install on the terminal

-- Once you have XAMPP running with Apache, and MySQL running, you should be able to run the app with http://localhost/trippi304/public/
+- Once you have XAMPP running with Apache, and MySQL running, you can run the app with http://localhost/<name of project folder>/public/